ma-hei/Fluid-Simulation/README.md

 Fluid Simulation
 ====

+-a small visual programming demo by Marten Heidemeyer

 -the mathematical background of this fluid simulation are taken from this paper: http://www.cs.ubc.ca/~rbridson/fluidsimulation/fluids_notes.pdf

 -you need to have opengl installed on your machine, in order to compile this demo